jonbr407/rata-platform/docs/strategy_timeline.md

 - Final draft all 8 key documents
 - Create a second stream for vision clarity
 - Prepare for final vision feedback from limited mentorship group
-- Decide whether to proceed to phase 1
+- Decide whether to proceed to Phase 1

 ---